malapert/JHIPS/README.md

 # JHIPS
-Creates HIPS (one per RGB chanel) files from a JPEG in CAR projection
+Creates HIPS from a set of PNG files